BuzzyJessibee/SweepMine/README.md

 Simply grab the Source Code (.zip) from the releases and install like any other addon by dropping the extracted folder (`SweepMine`) in `\World of Warcraft\_retail_\Interface\AddOns`

 ## How to Play
-SweepMine will appear on your screen (it's draggable!).
+To open SweepMine, simply do `/sweepmine` in chat and the game window will appear (it's draggable!).

 The grid is 8x8 and there are 10 bombs.
 The goal of the game is to reveal the whole board without hitting a bomb!

 Each square has a number in it (unless it's a bomb).
 This number corresponds to the number of bombs that are adjacent to the square in any direction including diagonally.